getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

    </tr>
 </table>

-One of my favorite additions to JavaScript was the Promise.
-It made a lot of asynchronous code really clean, especially with Promise chains.
+One of my favorite additions to JavaScript is the Promise.
+It makes a lot of asynchronous code really clean, especially with Promise chains.

 ```javascript